IBMDevConnect/publiccloudsolutionsworkshop/lab3-cfmigration/README.md

 ![Login](images/002a-cflogin.png)

-	- Take note of the *CF API Endpont* returned by the `ibmcloud target --cf` command.
+`- Take note of the *CF API Endpont* returned by the `ibmcloud target --cf` command.
 You will need this for your standard Cloud Foundry login.
 If you are using the US South region, your CF API Endpoint will be `https://api.ng.bluemix.net`.
 - Login to Cloud Foundry.
 By logging in to Cloud Foundry, you are able to use the standard `cf` commands, the same commands as you would use for Pivotal or other non-IBM Cloud Foundry platforms.
-Use the same user id and password.
+Use the same user id and password.`

 			cf login